PicNet/Centazio/src/readme.md

     - application insights
     - key vault, see: https://claude.ai/chat/2538ccd6-d0e3-49a2-a155-74972ddb606b
-    - currently settings are done using the `settings.json` files, these are hard to change in Azure, so perhaps find a way of converting to standard .Net settings so they can be set using the Azure UI
+    - currently settings are done using the `settings.json` files, these are hard to change in Azure, so perhaps find a way of converting to standard .Net settings so they can be set using the Azure UI.
+If this is done then the CRON triggers should be in settings instead of hardcoded in the generated function wrappers
     - support overriding function specific settings like service plan, etc
   - Aws:
     - https://docs.aws.amazon.com/lambda/latest/dg/csharp-image.html